- The Jade Scarab monthly event usually has a bonus rune called Endless Rush.

 - Obviously this is not a full simulation of you playing the game, nor should it be.
 There is no substiture for actual gameplay.

 - Queen damage is not factored in -- though technically queen damage exists as part of average crab damage so it is not completely lost.

 - Any adjustment to boss timers through mutation or Ammonia Cloud Smokescreen is not factored in as of this writing.

 - A running Shadow Swarm or Queen Frenzy is not factored in as of this writing.

 - Other abilities (Genetic Split, Smokescreen's crit rate improvement) would already be reflected in the average crab damage so they are not lost.

-- Though it is not confirmed as of this writing, we suspect Abysswyrms will not be considered in the Rush progress calculations.
+- Abysswyrms is not considered in the Rush progress calculations.

 Is it a waste of time?